 Following the previous studies, we updated the models in two steps.
-First, we determined the three parameters of the current sheet model based on Khurana (1992), and second, we estimated the fourteen parameters of the magnetospheric field model based on Khurana (1997) by fixing the current sheet parameters as known constants, instead of determining all the parameters simultaneously.
-We reorganized the magnetic data by four spacecraft into three datasets, pre-Galileo (Voyager 1 and 2), Galileo and Juno, and updated the models for each dataset.
-In other words, we determined three pairs of shape and field models so that we may find long-term variations of the current sheet or the field, if any, by comparing the three.
+First, we determined the three parameters of the CS shape model based on Khurana (1992).
+Second, we estimated the fourteen parameters of the magnetospheric field model based on Khurana (1997) by fixing the CS shape parameters as known constants, instead of determining all the parameters simultaneously.
+We reorganized the magnetic data by four spacecraft into three datasets, pre-Galileo (Voyager 1 and 2), Galileo and Juno, and updated the models for each dataset so that we may find long-term variations of the CS shape and/or the field, if any, by comparing the three.

 As a method of optimization, we adopted a least square method with a gradient search technique.
-It searches for a parameter set by minimizing the root mean squared differences between the model and the data in the parameter space.
 While the technique can find a local minimum, it is not guaranteed that the detected minimum is the global minimum.
-To circumvent the difficulty, the technique is usually implemented with a considerable number of initial parameter sets.
-We optimized the parameters from 125 initial sets for the current sheet model and 100 initial sets for the magnetospheric field model.
+To circumvent the difficulty, we optimized the parameters from 125 initial parameter sets for the CS shape model and 100 initial sets for the magnetospheric field model.